Welcome to Brisbane, the capital of Queensland!

 6. Connecting to another flight

 If you’re connecting to another flight, please follow these instructions to transfer to your next flight.
+Note: you do not need a transit visa if you are not leaving Brisbane Airport.
+More information on Australian visa options here.

 If this is your final destination, we hope you enjoy your stay in Brisbane.